NLeSC/guide/languages/java.md

 SonarQube is an open platform to manage code quality which can also show code coverage and count test results over time.
 SonarQube can analyze Java, C, C++, Python and Javascript.
-The analysis can be done in IDE using http://www.sonarlint.org/ For example project see https://sonarqube.com/dashboard?id=nlesc%3Axenon-cli Notifications of each project must be configured in your own account settings.
+The analysis can be done in IDE or command line using http://www.sonarlint.org/ For example project see https://sonarqube.com/dashboard?id=nlesc%3Axenon-cli Notifications of each project must be configured in your own account settings.